Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

 <ins> CARS: Continuous Evolution for Efficient Neural Architecture Search </ins> [Paper](https://arxiv.org/abs/1909.04977), [Code](https://github.com/huawei-noah/CARS), Date 2020.

 The idea behind the Care solution is the continuous search for neural network architectures by maximally utilizing the knowledge learned in the last evolution generation.
-At the initial step, SuperNet was initialized with considerable cells and blocks.
+At the initial stage, SuperNet was initialized with considerable cells and blocks.
 An individual representing an architecture is obtained from the SuperNet through several benchmark operations (i.e., crossover and mutation).
+Genetic algorithm is used as an evolutionary algorithm.
+To reduce the search space, the parameters-sharing strategy is adopted to share  parameters W for different architectures.

 <ins> NPENAS: Neural Predictor Guided Evolution for Neural Architecture Search </ins> [Paper](https://arxiv.org/abs/2003.12857), [Code](https://github.com/auroua/NPENASv1), Date 2020.